yuchye/Capstone/README.md

 ---

-## Limitations
+## Limitations and Risks

 The following are the limitations of our work:
 - **Character replacement approach**.
 Numbers, dashes and Greek characters are currently being removed during pre-processing – some of these may be important; examples are:
   - 'E-cadherin' replaced with 'e cadherin'
-  - ''β-catenin' replaced with 'catenin'
+  - 'β-catenin' replaced with 'catenin'
   - 'TP53' replaced with 'tp'
 - **Subjective oversampling**.
 We were presented with a multi-class scenario with imbalanced classes; just two of the most frequent classes account for ~50% of all the classes.
 We used ADASYN to oversample only the three most infrequent classes such that these classes ended up with a number of samples (i.e. about 100) that was deemed to be reasonable in relation to the number of samples for the majority class (i.e. class 7).
 Different approaches for the oversampling could potentially be weaved into the RandomizedSearchCV process to see if a more optimal approach exists.
 - **Lack of biomedical context**.
 Our baseline model used the standard Tfidf approach to come up with weighted word frequencies that did not place emphasis on certain words that might carry special or significant meaning in the area of cancer mutations.
 Our alternative model used general-purpose word embeddings which likewise may not fully recognise the relatednesss of certain biomedical keywords in the cancer mutation domain.
 - **Limited processing power and memory**: Our local PC used for the whole project consists of an Intel i7-8565U CPU, 16GB of RAM and Windows 10 operating system.
 The on-board Intel UHD Graphics 620 GPU cannot be used to accelerate deep learning (e.g. neural network training).
 In some cases, we had to down-scale the processing involved by changing our parameter values accordingly (e.g. 3-fold cross validation instead of 5-fold, setting no concurrent jobs to conserve memory and only partial oversampling) to ensure that we could complete processing within a reasonable timeframe.
-It is conceivable that the availability of higher-end CPUs (or GPUs), and more memory would lead to better model training.
+It is conceivable that the availability of higher-end CPUs (or GPUs), and more memory would lead to faster model training and more thorough model evaluation.

-As it was not possible to understand what the 9 classes meant, there was no way to validate the predictions through other means such as literature review.
-As such, it is recommended that the clinical pathologist validate the predictions independently to mitigate the risk of administering treatments or proposing clinical trials based on potentially incorrect predictions.
+As it was not possible to understand what the 9 classes meant, there was no way for us to independently validate our predictions through literature review.
+As such, it is recommended that clinical pathologists validate the predictions to mitigate the risk of administering treatments or proposing clinical trials based on potentially incorrect predictions.

 ---